DocumentationWorkfrontWorkfront Guide

 Scorecard

 Scorecards measure the Alignment of the project.
-This area is enabled by default in the Business Case, but the Workfront administrator might choose to not display it.
+This area is enabled by default in the Business Case, but the Workfront administrator can choose not to display it.

 For more information about applying a scorecard to a project and generating an alignment score, see Apply a scorecard to a project and generate an Alignment Score.